Sterling breaks silence to slam England fans for Gomez boos | Goal.com

 The pair were involved in an altercation at St George’s Park earlier in the week after tension between them in Liverpool’s 3-1 Premier League win over Manchester City on Sunday.

-Sterling, who watched from the stands having been dropped for the game as a result, had already taken full responsibility for the incident, and repeated this after Thursday’s game.
+Sterling, who watched from the stands having been dropped for the game as a result, had already taken full responsibility for the incident, but felt the need to repeat his comments after Thursday’s game.

 Sterling wrote: “To all the England fans, I wanted to leave things at it was but tonight I have to speak again.